 Smart City has become more than a buzzword in the recent time, Government and city officials are looking for ways to use the concept of smart cities projects for resolving the challenges faced by cities.
-According to various market research Smart city market size will grow to around $1.4 trillion by the year 2020 which is quite significant.
+According to various market research, Smart city market size will grow to around $1.4 trillion by the year 2020 which is quite significant.

-It’s difficult to accurately define what is smart city.
+It’s difficult to accurately define what is a smart city.
 The idea is to make a city “smart” and efficient to improve the living condition of its citizens and propelling itself for a prosperous growth.
 It’s a vision in which the challenges in the cities like environment, economic, demographic and social are overcome by using digital technology.
 A Smart City could help in cities betterment through

 - Efficiency improvement – prevent wastage.

 - Economic impact like reduce cost, increase revenue.

 - Environmental impact like reduced CO2 emission, pollution reduce the wastage of resources like electricity, water.

 - Social inclusiveness – providing open data to the public to help then in the decision and interacting with city officials.

 The growth of Internet of things and AI will drive the adoption of smart cities quicker.
 Internet of Things allows the devices to be interconnected and allows them to communicate their status and data to others.
 This allows various services in the City to be interlinked and transforming them into a smart city

 A smart city will have interlinked city services like trans portion, schools, libraries, transportation systems, hospitals, power plants, water supply networks, waste management, law enforcement, others.
 By interlinking the information from various city services the inefficiencies and challenges faced by the city could be mitigated.

 A smart city should have implemented features like Smart Grid, Smart Traffic management, Smart parking, Smart street light management, Smart natural resource utilization.